Aussie Open (professional wrestling)

-Aussie Open were an Australian professional wrestling tag team, consisting of Mark Davis and Kyle Fletcher.
-They are signed to All Elite Wrestling (AEW) as singles wrestlers, They previously wrestled for AEW’s sister company Ring of Honor (ROH), where they are former ROH World Tag Team Champions.
+Kyle Fletcher and Mark Davis, formerly known as Aussie Open, are an Australian professional wrestling tag team.
+They are signed to All Elite Wrestling (AEW), where they are members of the Don Callis Family.
+Fletcher and Davis are former AEW World Trios Champions with stablemate Kazuchika Okada.
+They also wrestle for AEW’s sister company Ring of Honor (ROH), where they are former ROH World Tag Team Champions.

 The duo were previously signed to New Japan Pro-Wrestling (NJPW), where they were members of the United Empire, former IWGP Tag Team Champions, and inaugural and record-setting two-time Strong Openweight Tag Team Champions.

 They also have wrestled regularly for European promotions, including the England based Revolution Pro Wrestling (RevPro), where they are two-time Undisputed British Tag Team Champions, and the Germany based Westside Xtreme Wrestling (wXw), where they are two-time wXw World Tag Team Champions.

 The two began teaming in 2017 whilst working on the United Kingdom independent scene and briefly wrestled under the name The Aussie Assault.